Region(s) Donegal, Sligo, Leitrim, Longford, Mayo, Roscommon

 Experience in one to one coaching

-I first became involved in one to one coaching when I was a Professional Development Officer with the Regional Training Unit and deeply involved in all aspects of school leadership including Professional Qualification for Headship (PQH).
-I received initial training from Centre for Educational Leadership in Nottingham and then underwent reaccreditation from the same institution.
-As part of our current work for Inspire we meet regularly for supervision exercises to increase our knowledge and skills.
+I first became involved in one to one coaching in 2010 when I was a Professional Development Officer with the Regional Training Unit and deeply involved in all aspects of Professional Qualification for Headship (PQH).
+I received initial input from Centre for Educational Leadership in Nottingham and then underwent training and reaccreditation from the same institution.

 I also am involved in the training of Principals, Senior Managers in schools, Middle Leaders and aspiring leaders in the development of one to one coaching skills.
-This involves the planning of training days, providing coaching scenarios and assessing and feeding back to relevant authorities on progress.
-I also have experience of working with new principals and vice-principals in their first year in post.
-This work is done under the auspices of professional organisations such as Education Authority for Northern Ireland (EA), “Inspire” and increasingly in a private capacity.
+This involves the planning of training days, providing coaching scenarios and assessing and feeding back to trainees on progress.
+This work is done under the auspices of professional organisations such as Education Authority for Northern Ireland, Carecall and also increasingly in a private capacity.
+It invariably involves dealing with underperformance and securing school improvement.

-I make a conscious effort to incorporate one to one coaching into all aspects of the leadership training I do and this includes training in developing Interpersonal skills where I, when the opportunity arises actually coach those participating.
+I make a conscious effort to incorporate one to one coaching into all aspects of leadership training I do and this included training in developing Interpersonal skills where I, when the opportunity arises actually coach those participating.